400k+

 Then comes the technical deep dive.
 For AI Product candidates, that means hands-on evaluation of AI integration into product workflows, UX for AI features, evaluation frameworks, and responsible AI practices.
 We test problem-solving and code quality, not textbook trivia.

-When you hire AI Product developers through Revelo, performance holds — we stay involved after placement with ongoing check-ins and mentorship.
+When you hire AI product engineers through Revelo, the features stick.
+We stay involved after placement with ongoing check-ins and mentorship.